February 9–11, 2017 North American blizzard: Massachusetts

 Schools in Boston were closed because of the storms.
 Governor Charlie Baker announced on February 8 a two-hour delay for any non-emergency state employees, in order for crews to quickly treat roads and respond to any crashes that occur.

 Blizzard conditions were recorded in at least eight locations in Massachusetts, including Beverly, Boston, Chatham, Hyannis, Marshfield, Martha's Vineyard, New Bedford, and Provincetown.

 New Jersey

 Late on February 8, Governor Chris Christie announced that all state offices would be closed due to the snowstorm, advising workers to stay home.
 Many schools were also closed as well.

 By mid-day on February 9, state police had informed news outlets that they had responded to around 145 crashes since midnight.
 A 45 mph speed limit was implemented on the Garden State Parkway from exit 125 to the northern state line.
 Transit services were also suspended.

 Pennsylvania

 In Philadelphia, a snow emergency was declared late on February 8, stating that all parked cars had to be moved off the affected areas.
+Snow across the Philadelphia metropolitan area was less than anticipated.